Policy number: CS-1502-2002

 - Specific Links

-This policy applies to all employees, contractors, consultants, volunteers or other workers including College community members that use any component of the College’s IT resources regardless of the physical location or device used.
+This policy applies to all employees, contractors, consultants, volunteers, researchers, or other workers including College community members that use any component of the College’s computing, networking, telephony and information resources regardless of the physical location or device used.
 This policy excludes students, except where students are employed by, or on a work placement with, the College.

 “Authenticate” refers to the process of logging onto an IT resource by validating a user’s identity.
 This is typically completed by providing a username and then validating that username by providing something you know such as a password, something you have such as a card, or by providing something you are – such as a biometric piece of information (fingerprint, retina scan, palm, etc.).

-“IT Infrastructure” refers to software, hardware, devices, networks, server systems, data storage, data centres, related equipment, and cloud-based technologies.
+“IT Infrastructure” refers to software, hardware, devices, mobile devices, networks, server systems, data storage, data centres, related equipment, and cloud-based technologies.

-“IT resources” refers to any IT Infrastructure component that can be interacted with and used by individuals such as a computer, application, mobile phone, data, etc.
+“IT resources” refers to any IT Infrastructure component that can be interacted with and used by users such as a computer, application, mobile phone, data, removable storage etc.

 “Manager” refers to a person who has charge over a workplace or authority over a worker, including, Managers, Directors, Associate Deans, Deans, Registrar, Chiefs, Vice Presidents and President.